Our Process

 education opportunities have proliferated, IQ levels have also

-risen with the decreased infant mortality rate of women.
+risen with women’s decreased infant mortality rate.
 While

 history is the supreme discipline, it is wise to remember that